 Abracadaniel is a Sunlight Bro now – our summon sign is golden yellow, and we get a Sunlight Medal for each session we complete.
 Praise the Sun!

 Ahem.
 Anyway, now we can take on the boss of Sen’s Fortress, and move on.
 I summon Iron Tarkus, because I can, and we take on the Iron Golem.
 This boss is quite easy, as long as you don’t get yeeted out of the arena.
 Tarkus is a massive help as well – he can basically solo the boss, if you let him.

 Now, some lovely Batwing Demons are going to give us a lift up to the city of the gods – Anor Londo.
 This is once of the most impressive vistas/cutscenes in the game.
 It never gets old.

 Just down the steps is the first bonfire in the area, so we can take a quick rest and level up.
 There’s a Fire Keeper here too, so we can have a chat with her.
 There’s a giant lift down, so we jump on that.
 A gargoyle (remember that boss?) is waiting for us down at the bottom, so we deal with that; from here, we can roll onto one of the flying buttresses, and head up to a broken window.
-We can get into the cathedral from here.
+We can use it to get into the cathedral.

 There are a couple Painting Guardians to dispatch, before we get to the real trouble – the rafters.

 We have to gingerly traverse these beams, so as not to fall to our death below, while a few more Painting Guardians try to knock us down.
 We’ll break the chandelier via the chain in the middle section – there’s a item on it we can collect later.
 I died once trying to walk across, but made it on my second try.

 From here, we can raise the bridge and make a shortcut back to the first Anor Londo bonfire – there’s also another gargoyle waiting for us.